robvanvolt/DALLE-datasets/README.md

 A lot of inspiration was taken from https://github.com/yashbonde/dall-e-baby - unfortunately that repo does not get updated anymore...
 Also, the shard creator was inspired by https://github.com/tmbdev-archive/webdataset-examples/blob/master/makeshards.py.
+The custom tokenizer was inspired by afiaka87, who showed a simple way to generate custom tokenizers with youtokentome.